Python vs Terraform vs Ansible

 Actionable Workflows: Provisioning, Configuration, and Orchestration

-- Bootstrapping cloud resources with Terraform modules
+- Bootstrap cloud resources with Terraform modules or CDKTF Python constructs

 from constructs import Construct